-The mobile unit provides temporary, localized PM-10 and VOCs readings to identify brief spikes near particulate sources like construction sites.
-Usually, the three (3) stationary units are not affected by these transient spikes due to a) the physical diffusion involved in the propagation of airborne particulates, b) particle settlement involved, and c) most importantly, the immediate corrective actions taken at the source.
+Furthermore, please note that the mobile unit provides temporary, localized PM-10 and VOCs readings to identify brief/occasional spikes due to the station's closeness to active construction worksites.
+However, these spikes do not pose significant environmental safety or hygiene risks, given the immediacy and effectiveness of the remedial actions taken.
+Usually, the stationary units are not affected by these transient spikes due to a) the physical diffusion involved in the propagation of airborne particulates, b) particle settlement involved, and c)

+most importantly, the immediate corrective actions taken at the source.